juan-pineda/Tesis_5_AGN_fitter/README.md

   * Define the test models [February]
   * Write thesis proposal [February]
   * Prepare presentation of thesis proposal [1st-2nd week March]
-* (2) Get familiar with the code [February- March]
+* (2) Get familiar with the code [March]
-  * Run AGNfitter in python2 [2nd week February]
+  * Run AGNfitter in python2 [March]
-  * Test AGNfitter in python3 [2nd-3rd weeks February]
+  * Test AGNfitter in python3 [March]
+  * Necessary math [March]
 * (3) Study physical models (theoretical and empirical) and geometries for: [February (proposal)-April-May(deeper)]
   * a) Torus
   * b) Accretion disk
   * c) Cold dust (Distribution of temperatures and grain sizes)
-* (4) Get familiar with the data and define specific experiments [May-June]
+* (4) Get familiar with the data and define specific experiments [May]
   * Stablish assumptions of code (IMF, model of stellar population and evolution) [May]
   * Probe and establish # walkers, #chains and #steps in the method.
 [May]
   * Write the code for the new physical models and test [May]
-  * Evaluate data, wavelenght, type of telescope and bandwidth [June]
   * Check filters in AGNfitter libraries.
-Add new filter if there is necessary [June]
+Add new filter if there is necessary [May]
   * Calculate real fluxes of each component.
-Prepare data to be input of AGNfitter [June]
+Prepare data to be input of AGNfitter [May]
-* (5) Running experiments [July-August]
+* (5) Running experiments [May-June-July]
-  * Chose methodology to change the models and first tests [July]
+  * Chose methodology to change the models and first tests [May]
-  * Apply AGNfitter to each AGNs, get the parameters, effiency and completeness [July-August]
+  * Apply AGNfitter to each AGNs, get the parameters, effiency and completeness [June-July]
-* (6) Quantifying and analysing the outputs [September-October]
+* (6) Quantifying and analysing the outputs [June-July]
+  * Analyse results for each AGN, the characteristics of the host galaxy and AGN components.
+[June-July]
-  * Analyze results for each component.
+  * Analyze global results for each component.
 Determine which parameters change more that other and the physical meaning.
-[September-October]
+[August]
-* (7) Manuscript writing [March-November]
+* (7) Manuscript writing [March-September]
   * Final presentation [November]
-  * Paper of last version of AGNfitter [to be defined]

 # Associated repositories